Swiss Alp League 2021-2022 will start soon

 Additionally, Korfball Club Zürich have produced a procedure under which indoor korfball training sessions are able to resume.
 Download and read the procedure here.

-Our national team qualifies for the European Korfball Championship B!
+Our national team qualifies for the European Korfball Championships B!

 Update 2020: the EKC has been postponed to 4-9 October 2021.
 More information can be found via the IKF website.